When Is the Best Time

 Pico Vermelho Outlook more than 400m above sea level - Google Maps

-This is a short hike of 15 minutes to the outlook and Pico Vermelho from the trailhead and narrow parking in the village.
+This is a short hike of 15 minutes to Pico Vermelho's outlook from the trailhead and narrow parking in the village.
 Google Maps Link for Caminho Pico Vermelho e Capela

 Sunset in front of our rental house